pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 * get
   Return the value present at the path selected.
   Arguments:
-  * path : OPTIONAL : path with dot notation such as `tenant.array.0.firstname`
+  * path : OPTIONAL : path with dot notation such as `tenant.array.0.firstname` or an array of paths such as `['tenant.array.0.firstname','tenant.array.0.firstName']`
   * fallback : OPTIONAL : a value to return in case the selected path returns `undefined`

 #### Examples